ufuksfk/ufuksnotes/content/Highlights/Podcast/The Man Who Predicted the Downfall of Thinking.md

 * [[2025-03#11]] 14:38  And all the most important problems are collective action problems.

-* [[2025-03#11]] 14:39  Another sort of key concept that Postman is critical of is the[[ Information Action Ratio]].
+* [[2025-03#11]] 14:39  Another sort of key concept that Postman is critical of is the[[Wiki/Others/Information Action Ratio]].
 And I remember this actually in the tech industry that so many people and I used to really believe how many problems really had to do with people just not having access to the appropriate information, which is all about information access.

 * [[2025-03#11]] 14:39  startup called [[Appshire]] that, but it was a talent acquired by Google that was all about giving people contextual access to more information.